againAgainAgain/ANM_LSIR-dataset/README.md

 # ANM_LSIR-dataset
-The code of making synthetic images.
+The code for making synthetic images.